-What to make of this summer holiday, then?
-We say, as in all things, let food be your medicine.
-Summer produce is just beginning its long, slow slide into glory, and that is reason enough to celebrate.
+Summer produce is just beginning its long, slow slide into glory, and that calls for a celebration!
 Cook up something special and summery, preferably over hot coals, chill something good to drink, and get outside – we’ll see you out there.

 - 8 ears of corn, shucked